omarreis/LangTool/README.md

 # LangTool
 LangTool is a language editor for Delphi Firemonkey, to help with app localization.
-The program manages LNG ( language files ) to be used with component TLang.
+It manages LNG ( language files ) to be used with component TLang.
 This app offers some features not found in the original TLang IDE Language Designer.

 LangTool can installed on the Delphi IDE as a design time package or run as a desktop app.
-It contains no new components, only a TLang Component Editor.
+It contains no new components, only an alternative TLang Component Editor.

 Tested on Windows 10 (Delphi 10.3.3)